raphael-proust/OGL-SRD5/pages/06.classes/default.md

 ##### Holy Nimbus

 At 20th level, as an action, you can emanate an aura of sunlight.
-For 1 minute, bright light shines from you in a 30-foot radius, and dim light shines 30 feet beyond that.
+For 1 minute, bright light shines from you in a 9m radius, and dim light shines 9m beyond that.

 Whenever an enemy creature starts its turn in the bright light, the creature takes 10 radiant damage.